 - Members of the committee shall be appointed by the Board, in consultation with the Chairman of the Remuneration Committee.
 The committee will comprise of not less than three members who are all independent non-executive directors of the company.
 The chairman of the Board may also serve on the committee as an additional member if he was considered independent on appointment as Chairman.

 - Only committee members are entitled to attend meetings.
 The remuneration committee may invite such other persons (e.g. The Chairman, if not a member of the Committee, the Chief Executive and external advisors) to its meetings, as it deems necessary.

 - Appointments to the Committee shall be for a period of up to three years, which may be extended for two further three-year periods or for such longer periods as the Board determines, provided the Director remains independent.

 - The board of directors shall appoint the chairman.
 In the absence of the Committee Chairman the remaining members present shall elect one of themselves to chair the meeting.
 The Chairman of the Board shall not be Chairman of the Committee.

 The company secretary or their nominee shall act as the secretary of the committee.

 A quorum of any meeting will be two members.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

-- A meeting shall be held at least once a year or at any other appropriate time.
+- A meeting shall be held at least once a year or at other times as appropriate.

-- Meetings of the committee shall be called by the secretary of the committee at the request of the committee chairman.
+- Meetings of the committee shall be summoned by the secretary of the Committee at the request of any of its members.

-- During a reasonable period in advance of each meeting the secretary shall circulate the agenda and supporting documentation to the Nomination committee members.
+- During a reasonable period in advance of each meeting the secretary shall circulate the agenda and supporting documentation to the remuneration committee members.